Date Established: 4/12/2012

 Reasonable Religious Accommodation

-Any change in the work environment for staff and faculty, or academic course or program of study for students, or in the way tasks or responsibilities are customarily done that enables an employee or student to participate in his/her religious practice or belief without undue hardship in the conduct of the university’s business or operation.
+Any change in the work environment for staff and faculty, or academic course or program of study for students, or in the way tasks or responsibilities are customarily done that enables an employee or student to participate in their religious practice or belief without undue hardship in the conduct of the university’s business or operation.
 A reasonable religious accommodation may include:

 Religious Practice or Belief

-A sincerely held practice or observance that includes moral or ethical beliefs as to what is right and wrong, most commonly in the context of the cause, nature and purpose of the universe.
+A sincerely held practice or observance that includes moral or ethical beliefs as to what is right and wrong, most commonly in the context of the cause, nature, and purpose of the universe.
 Religion includes not only traditional, organized religions, but also religious beliefs that are new, uncommon, not part of a formal religious institution or sect, or only subscribed to by a small number of people.
 Social, political, or economic philosophies, as well as mere personal preferences, are not considered to be religious beliefs.

 A significant cost or other burden that would cause a fundamental disruption to the university.
 The determination of undue hardship is dependent on the facts of each individual situation.
-An accommodation will be considered an undue hardship if it will result in the inability of the employee or student to perform an essential function of the position or course/program of study or result in any safety hazards for students or staff.
+An accommodation will be considered an undue hardship if it will result in the inability of the employee or student to perform an essential function of the position, course or program of study, or result in any safety hazards for students or staff.